Evolving the Integrated Services for Sensitive Claims

 Integrating rehabilitation services within ISSC

-The purpose of this change is to enable ISSC clients to access talk therapy as well as rehabilitation services in a more streamlined way in the future.
-Under the new ISSC service, clients will be able to work with their lead provider to tailor their support plan to ensure they are receiving an optimal mix of supports and treatment.
+The purpose of this proposed change is to enable ISSC clients to access talk therapy as well as rehabilitation services in a more streamlined way in the future.
+Under the proposed new ISSC service, clients will be able to work with their lead provider to tailor their support plan to ensure they are receiving an optimal mix of supports and treatment.
 These services and treatment will be delivered through packages of Tailored Support for Wellbeing.

-With preparations underway to go to market with the new ISSC contract in April 2024, we wanted to make sure you were aware of this change and the opportunities that may be available to provide services to our ISSC clients.
+With preparations underway to go to market with the new ISSC contract in April 2024, we wanted to make sure suppliers and providers are aware of this proposed change so they can begin to make any necessary arrangements.

 Work continues to design new entryway into sexual violence response system